aws-samples/amazon-dynamodb-table-to-global-table-cfn/README.md

 If you prefer to use the AWS CLI instead of the AWS console, using an AWS profile with sufficient permissions, run the following CLI command to verify that the `AWS::DynamoDB::Table`,`AWS::ApplicationAutoScaling::ScalableTarget`, and `AWS::ApplicationAutoScaling::ScalingPolicy` resources created in step 1 were not replaced in step 2:

 ```
-aws cloudformation describe-change-set --change-set-name <"Id" from the output of 'create-change-set' command that you run earlier>
+aws cloudformation describe-change-set --region us-east-1 --change-set-name <"Id" from the output of 'create-change-set' command that you run earlier>
 ```

 #### Verify the Change Set